Example investment banking interview questions

 - If you rolled three dice, what is the probability of getting the same number on each one?

 Candidates are rarely asked bizarre interview questions, but they do crop up.
-Mitsubishi UFJ Securities and Goldman Sachs International have slipped the odd ‘off-the-wall’ question into an interview to challenge candidates who were performing particularly well, or to test their analytical and problem solving skills.
+MUFG and Goldman Sachs have previously slipped the odd ‘off-the-wall’ question into an interview to challenge candidates who were performing particularly well, or to test their analytical and problem solving skills.